-II.A.
-Program Director
+- II.A.
+Program Director - II.A.1.

-- II.A.1.
 There must be one faculty member appointed as program director with authority and accountability for the overall program, including compliance with all applicable program requirements.
 (Core) - II.A.1.a) The Sponsoring Institution's GMEC must approve a change in program director.
 (Core) - II.A.1.b) Final approval of the program director resides with the Review Committee.
 (Core)

-Background and Intent: While the ACGME recognizes the value of input from numerous individuals in the management of a residency, a single individual must be designated as program director and made responsible for the program.
-This individual will have dedicated time for the leadership of the residency, and it is this individual's responsibility to communicate with the residents, faculty members, DIO, GMEC, and the ACGME.
+Background and Intent: While the ACGME recognizes the value of input from numerous individuals in the management of a residency, a single individual must be designated as program director and have overall responsibility for the program.
 The program director's nomination is reviewed and approved by the GMEC.
-Final approval of program directors resides with the Review Committee.
+Final approval of the program director resides with the applicable ACGME Review Committee.